bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 3: Mergesort and Recurrences
 _Sep 12-16_

 We continue with analysis and introduce  the "recurrence" to express the running time of recursive algorithms.
-To motivate the first recurrence, we introduce a new sorting algorithm called Mergesort.
+To motivate the first recurrence we introduce a new sorting algorithm called Mergesort.
 Mergesort is the first algorithm we see in this class which beats the quadratic bound.

 __Objectives:__
 * Understand Mergesort: how it works, why it works, and its running time analysis